-The problem with mining Bitcoin these days however is that it isn’t cost effective to do on commodity hardware anymore.
-Just a year or two ago, you could actually mine Bitcoin on your home computer and make a decent chunk of Bitcoin (in particular given today’s exchange rate).
+The problem with mining Bitcoin these days, however, is that it isn’t cost-effective to do on commodity hardware anymore.
+Just a year or two ago, you could actually mine Bitcoin on your home computer.
+You could even make a decent chunk of Bitcoin (in particular given today’s exchange rate).
 These days, you will need some kind of custom hardware like this, this or this.

 To make things easier for you to get started mining, we’ve gone ahead and created a turn-key Primecoin mining server (running ‘primecoin-0.1.2-hp11’) and made this available in the drives library.
 You can find it in all data centers under the name “Primecoin Miner”.
 All you need to do is to clone this disk image and create a server.

 We recommend at the very least least 8Ghz CPU and 4GB RAM.
 However, please keep in mind that CPU is the bottleneck for Primecoin mining, so the more CPU you allocate, the better.
 This means that within a few minutes, you can set up an entire farm of Primecoin miners (or even automate the task with pycloudsigma and fabric).

 Once you start up the virtual server, the Primecoin mining process will automatically start (after it has downloaded the blockchain, which might take approximately 30-60 min.
 Remember all incoming data is free at CloudSigma).
 If you provide an SSH-key when you created the server, this will automatically be installed.
 If not, use the VNC password from the WebbApp.
 The default username is ‘cloudsigma’.